- Academic Programs

 - no refund thereafter

-Refund of audit fees in any class of the Seminary is granted in full prior to the first meeting of the particular class, with no refund thereafter.
+Refund of fees for audit, continuing education, and Partner Church members in any class is granted in full prior to the first meeting of the particular class, with no refund thereafter.

 All fees are non-refundable.

 The U.S. Department of Education requires that all schools, including New York Theological Seminary, implement a Return of Title IV Funds policy when a Title IV (federal financial aid) recipient withdraws from school.
 A federal financial aid recipient is defined as a student who has received Title IV funds such as but not limited to Federal Pell Grant, Federal Supplement Educational Opportunity Grant, Federal Direct Loans, Federal Perkins Loan, and Federal Direct PLUS Loan.
 This policy applies to students who complete 60% or less of the enrollment period for which they received Title IV aid.
 A student who drops a class but still completes one or more classes does not qualify for the Return of Title IV Funds policy.

 In order to adhere to this policy, the Registrar must determine the student’s withdrawal date, which is defined as either:

 - the date the student began the withdrawal process by officially notifying the Registrar at New York Theological Seminary of his or her intent to withdraw or;

 - the midpoint of the semester or the last date of attendance in an academically-related activity by a student who does not notify the Registrar.